Court of Appeal finds on gambling licence breaches

 General manager of regulatory services at Internal Affairs Maarten Quivooy says the court ruling clarifies the law and provides a powerful incentive for operators to comply.

 He says Internal Affairs is now looking back over licenses it didn't suspend while court proceedings were on to see if any penalties apply.

 The original suspension against Pub Charity will now go back to the Gambling Commission to decide if it should be served.

-Next story in National: Congregations falling since 70s, says academic
+Next story in New Zealand: Congregations falling since 70s, says academic

 Copyright © 2013, Radio New Zealand